-With millions of websites in operation, and thousands more being launched every day, it has become nearly impossible for smaller businesses to attract visitors without online advertising.
+With millions of websites in operation and thousands more being launched every day, it has become nearly impossible for smaller businesses to attract visitors without online advertising.
 You’re no longer competing only with similar businesses in your location, but globally too.
-And while even large brands were once sceptical about online advertising, Google’s AdWords and advertising on appropriate social media networks have both proven to be very powerful.
+And while even large brands were once skeptical about online advertising, Google’s AdWords and advertising on appropriate social media networks have both proven to be very powerful.
 With the right advertising strategy, you’re able to promote your business to people exactly when they’re looking for a business like yours, and to those who share demographics with your existing audience.

 But even if your ad hits the mark and people click on it, 96-98 percent of your visitors aren’t ready to buy: they’re only browsing, or researching.
 Another way of looking at it is that out of every 100 visitors to your site, only 2-4 of them with actually convert – and that includes those who clicked on one of your ads.
 Some might bookmark your site, and others may remember your business name.
 But if they’re anything like me, they can’t even remember where they put the car keys five minutes after getting home, so why should you count on them to remember your business when they’re ready to buy?

-Fortunately there is a way around this, a way to keep your business top-of-mind with past visitors to your website while they browse other websites, and to entice them into returning to your site, and hopefully converting.
+Fortunately, there is a way around this, a way to keep your business top-of-mind with past visitors to your website while they browse other websites, and to entice them into returning to your site, and hopefully converting.
 This can be achieved through retargeting – sometimes referred to as remarketing – and while the process can seem a little complicated at first, it is actually fairly easy to implement, and to benefit from.

 Table of Contents